PetarMacedon/PetarMacedon/README.md

   - Bootstrap
   - Git
   - JavaScript
-  - My first web project and other web projects and excersises
+  - My first static web project and other web projects and excersises
   - I can also share my perspective on the importance of communication engineering in web development
 ### ⚡ Fun fact
   - With coding, I feel like I'm transported out of this world and into the digital matrix.